blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 ### Minor Differences

 - The default `EloquentStoredEventRepository:store()` implementation converts a `null` `$uuid` argument to an empty string for storage.
-DynamoDb does not allow empty strings, so we store this as the string `'null'`.
+DynamoDB does not allow empty strings, so we store this as the string `'null'`.

 ### Requirements